Student Clubs & Organizations

 Recent activities include the spring plant sale, a salve making event, and creating a pollinating garden in the FLCC Arboretum.

-Human Services club is devoted to the professional development of students interested in this field of study.
+Human Services Club is devoted to the professional development of students interested in this field of study.
 The club works with our Human Services program and the local community to enrich civic life in Canandaigua and assist those in need.

 Past activities include creating blessing bags for community members and partnering with the College Experience program through The Arc Ontario.

-Nursing club organizes community activities, supports local healthcare initiatives, and participates in departmental decision-making.
+Nursing Club organizes community activities, supports local healthcare initiatives, and participates in departmental decision-making.
 The club gives Nursing students — and those interested in nursing — an opportunity to connect with one another while promoting professional fellowship and high standards in nursing.

 Past activities include adopting a family for the holidays, donating to the Ronald McDonald House, coordinating the Nursing student graduation ceremony, and planning social events.

-Programming club helps students learn the basics of python programming.
+Programming Club helps students learn the basics of Python programming.
 The club generates excitement about the power of programming and creates a sense of community for those interested in coding.
 Students work together on introductory and moderate programming projects and discuss concepts that can help them become more fluent in various programming languages.
-This club serves as an excellent supplement for computer science, game design, and cybersecurity students, but welcomes all students interested in the subject.
+This club serves as an excellent supplement for computer science, game design, and cybersecurity students but welcomes all students interested in the subject.

-The club also plans community service projects — such as clothing drives — and campus events including a walking meditation on Laker Day.
+The club also plans community service projects — such as clothing drives — and campus events, including a walking meditation on Laker Day.

 Past activities include attending regional wine industry conferences and hosting a bottling day event.

+Interest groups are typically centered around a shared interest or activity.
 Get involved with these opportunities to socialize while engaging in some of your favorite hobbies.

-Chess club helps students learn the rules of chess and improve their strategy by competing against other students.
+Chess Club helps students learn the rules of chess and improve their strategy by competing against other students.
 Club members play casually against other students and have opportunities to compete in formal tournaments.
-Chess club also strives to provide opportunities to compete against other schools, clubs, and local institutions.
+Chess Club also strives to provide opportunities to compete against other schools, clubs, and local institutions.
 FLCC provides game boards, chess clocks, and other game resources, but students are welcome to bring their own as well.

 Dead Poets Society is a place where students who are drawn to poetry and other forms of imaginative expression can socialize with fellow creative individuals.
 The club welcomes students from all disciplines and is home to writers and fine arts students as well as mathematicians and American Sign Language students.